 Human immunodeficiency virus (HIV) is the virus that causes AIDS (acquired immunodeficiency syndrome).
 HIV attacks the immune system and, unlike many other viruses, the body cannot rid itself of HIV.

 The HIV virus is spread through body fluids: blood, semen, vaginal fluids and breast milk.

 HIV is now considered a manageable chronic disease.
 Knowing whether or not you have HIV can help you get treatment and prevent you from spreading the virus to your sex partners.

 Snohomish County HIV/AIDS Resources

-The Snohomish Health District provides education and prevention programs to help you understand and reduce your risks of getting HIV.
+The Snohomish County Health Department provides education and prevention programs to help you understand and reduce your risks of getting HIV.
 Our services include:

 - Confidential and anonymous HIV testing

 - Free condoms, lubricants, and oral sex barriers

 - Sexual health and disease prevention education

 - Referrals for Pre-Exposure Prophylaxis (PrEP) - medicine you can take to prevent HIV infection if you are at high risk